harismuneer/Ultimate-Social-Scrapers/README.md

 - Cristóbal V. (Civil Industrial Engineer)

+> It was great to e-meet Haris and go over the new functions of the Ultimate Facebook Scraper.
+This tool is invaluable to me and my line of work.
+Set up was easy, and Haris made sure to go over each of the pertinent functions.
+I highly recommend Haris and the tools he creates!

+- Tim I. (Business Owner)

 > Superb customer service!
 Haris continued to update the tool with new functionality after purchase.

 - Georg H. (Data Science Researcher)